A Tutorial On Autonomous Vehicle Steering Controller Design, Simulation and Implementation: Vehicle Models

 Substituting these identities in the lateral force balance equation (\ref{eq:8}) yields the lateral motion differential equation;

 Similarly, we write the net moment balance equation (\ref{eq:15}) and derive the yaw rate update equation (\ref{eq:16}).
-These differential equations are used to obtain the update equations for lateral displacement and the heading angle by integrating the rates and can be put in matrix form for state space representation.
+These differential equations are used to obtain the update equations for lateral displacement and the heading angle by integrating the rates and can be put in matrix form for state-space representation.